609 Broad Street, Newark, NJ 07102

 The residential portion includes 160 units of both affordable and market-rate apartments and a parking garage.
-Opened in 2016, the building is also home to a diverse group of retailers including Express Newark, Rutgers University-Newark arts and cultural incubator, a Barnes and Noble bookstore, Newark’s first Whole Foods Market, Coolvines wine store, Petco, Marcus BP restaurant, and the City National Bank headquarters.
+Opened in 2016, the building is also home to a diverse group of retailers including Express Newark, Rutgers University-Newark arts and cultural incubator, a Barnes and Noble bookstore, Newark’s first Whole Foods Market, Coolvines wine store, Marcus BP restaurant, and the Industrial Bank.

 Hahne & Co wins the NJ Historic Preservation Award for maintaining the state’s architectural, archaeological and cultural history on state and local levels.

 KSS Architects wins the Social Impact Award for the design of Express Newark, Rutgers University’s arts incubator located in the historic Hahne’s building.

 Commercial Property Executive announced Hahne's as the winner for Best Repositioning/Redevelopment Plan.

 Hahne & Co wins 2017 Jack Kemp Excellence in Affordable and Workforce Housing.